This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Norway.

 Are there any circumstances in which the review timetable can be shortened?

 Yes.
-In simpler deals, the NCA usually clears before the formal deadline.
+In simpler deals, the NCA often clears before the formal deadline.
+Also, pre-notification contact may lead to shorter case handling time and increase the likelihood of phase I clearance.

 The party or parties acquiring control are responsible for the filing.